keval231/Find-The-Domain-Detail/README.md

 # Find-The-Domain-Detail

-this is use python requests!
+This is use python requests!

 # Download
-->  use Zip!
+->  Use Zip!

-->  use VScode
+->  Use VScode!

 # Custom